Now is a Great Time to Engage Your Leaders with Coaching

 Are they a good match for your style?

-A coach can be totally different than you, or very similar in style, but what matter’s is this: Are they skilled at seeing and understanding your point of view, then challenging you to look outside the box or uncover your behaviors patterns?
+A coach can be totally different than you, or very similar in style, but what matters is this: Are they skilled at seeing and understanding your point of view, then challenging you to look outside the box or uncover your behavior patterns?
 Moreover, are they effective at establishing trust?
 Are they thoughtful in their questions and examples?
 If you have the benefit of knowing your DiSC® style, talk to your coach about your preferences and ask about theirs.
 Ask what approaches they take with different styles, including what resources they would use to help you navigate and learn real skills for working with others and increasing your performance.

 What will you do?
 What are the expected outcomes?

 Does your coach have a philosophy of coaching, and does it match your expectations?
 Are they clear on their process and how do they measure success?
 What are some concrete examples of what you will be doing in your sessions?
 What tools will they use?
 Let your potential coach know what leadership assessments or team development work you have done prior, or are currently doing.

 A coach cannot help you cure a performance gap if what you really want to do is jump ship.
 Engage with the process of business coaching and commit to it, but consider giving yourself the reward of introspection while meeting your performance goals.